IAPOP: International Association of Process Work Practitioners

 - Group Level (Worldwork and Group Facilitation): Extending to collective contexts, Process Work facilitates group processes and conflict resolution through methods like Worldwork.
 By emphasizing ‘deep democracy,’ it ensures all voices and perspectives are acknowledged, fostering inclusive dialogue and transformative solutions in communities and organizations.
 More about Worldwork >

-It is with utmost sadness that we process and grieve Arnold Mindell’s passing.
-We also acknowledge that he is very alive and present with us as all the testimonials, thoughts and feelings are pouring in from the international community.
-As Amy Mindell states in her message: “It’s so heartwarming to feel how his work, life, and spirit will live on in all your hearts and through the work you each do in the world, fulfilling one of his deepest wishes – to make the world a better place for everyone.”
+As Amy Mindell expressed, “It’s so heartwarming to feel how his work, life, and spirit will live on in all your hearts and through the work you each do in the world, fulfilling one of his deepest wishes – to make the world a better place for everyone.”